Sev Burfi

 notes:

-Chironji nuts are technically a drupe that have sweet and buttery taste, and can be substituted with pine nuts in a pinch.
-If you cannot find either, you can use any combination of nuts and seeds that you like.
-I recommend crushed pumpkin seeds, chopped pistachios, and/or chopped cashews.
-Secondly, milk may be required to soften the sev, so make sure to have some on hand.
+Chironji nuts are technically seeds with a sweet and buttery taste.
+They can be substituted with pine nuts in a pinch.
+If you cannot find either, you can use any combination of nuts and seeds.
+I recommend crushed pumpkin seeds, chopped pistachios, and/or cashews.
+Secondly, milk may be required to soften the sev, so have some on hand.

 preparation: